Department of Neurology

 Anny Lin, MD

-Dr. Lin is a UW Acting Assistant Professor of Neurology at the UW Medical Center.
+Dr. Lin is a UW Assistant Professor of Neurology at the UW Medical Center.
 She completed the UW/VA Movement Disorder Fellowship in 2018.
 She specializes in movement disorders, general neurology, and botulinum toxin injections.
 Her research interests include clinical trials for PD and Huntington’s disease.

 Kimmy Su, MD, PhD